MicrosoftDocs/azure-dev-docs/articles/ai/keyless-connections.md

 ## Configure environment variables

-To connect to Azure OpenAI, your code needs to know your resource endpoint, and _may_ need additional environment variables.
+To connect to Azure OpenAI, your code needs to know your resource endpoint, and _may_ need other environment variables.

 1. Create an environment variable for your Azure OpenAI endpoint.